kuhlekt1v/github-finder/README.md

-# github-finder
+# Github Finder
-React Github Finder App using the Github API
+Simple application using the Github API to learn React.
+Following the tutorial created by Brad Traversy @ https://www.udemy.com/course/modern-react-front-to-back